Content-Operations/Content-Operations.github.io/index.md

 A few small points worth making:

 -   Second reference to a person is always last name.
 So for Roberta Smith, refer to her as "Smith" after the first reference, not Roberta.
-Unless you're publishing the Scout Newsletter and writing about your middleschool-age pals, it's too informal.
+Unless you're publishing the Scout Newsletter and writing about your 10-year-old pals, it's too informal.

 -   Job titles are capitalized only before a name and, since they tend to go after, that means almost never.
 The exceptions are common acronyms CEO, COO, CTO.